Exile Air tells the story of Little Norway

 “We Norwegians who are present have no more homes—our dear ones whom we left behind in Norway live under tyrants.
 But we stand here today resolved to play our part in liberating Norway” (p.
 13).
 These stirring words were spoken Nov.
 10, 1940, by Maj.
 Gen. William Steffens at the official opening of Camp “Little Norway” in Toronto, Ontario, Canada.

-But even before Norway’s surrender to the Germans that June, negotiations were underway with Canada about establishing an air training program there.
+But even before German forces occupied Norway, after their invasion in May, negotiations were underway with Canada about establishing an air training program there.
 By September, an agreement was signed with the Toronto Harbor Commissioners to use the Toronto Island Airport for flight training.

 Little Norway opened in November with several hundred new recruits who wanted “to train as pilots, gunners, navigators, and aircraft mechanics, then return to Norway to defeat the German military forces that had invaded their country” (p.
 13).